zijianhuang/apptranslation/README.md

 GoogleTranslateStrings.exe /AK=YourGoogleTranslateV2ApiKey /F:myUiMessages.xml /TF:myUiMessages.es.xml /TL=es ---- From the source template file to a new target file in Spanish.
 GoogleTranslateStrings.exe /AV=v3 /CSF=client_secret.json /B  /SL=en /TL=es /F:myUiMessages.es.xml ---- Use Google Cloud Translate V3 and batch mode.
 ```

+## Build and Deployment

+This repository does not release binary builds.
+You may check-out the source codes of master or a latest tag like v1_stable, and then use respective PS1 scripts to build each CLI apps for Windows, MacOS or Linux.